machinekoder/pickit-docs/docs/robot-integrations/universal-robots/urcap/universal_robots_urcap_example_picking_program.rst

    When running a program for the first time, it is advised to **set a low robot speed**.
 As such, non-expected behavior (for example due to incorrect programming or wrong calibration) can be identified early enough to prevent the robot from colliding with surrounding objects or people.

 .. warning::
-   Before running the program, it should be verified that **robot camera calibration** has been done correctly and that the **tool frame** has been defined correctly.
-Please refer to the :ref:`robot-camera-calibration`  article for more details on how to perform robot camera calibration.
+      Before running the program, there should exist a valid :ref:`robot camera calibration <robot-camera-calibration>` and that the **tool frame** must be correctly specified.

 To allow Pickit to respond to robot requests, Pickit needs to be in **robot mode**.
 To enable robot mode, click on the following button on the Pickit web interface: